If you are dialysis dependent, you may wonder if you can still take a cruise.

 - Peritoneal Dialysis

-Having any type of medical treatment on a cruise can get expensive.
+Getting medical treatment on a cruise can be expensive.
 Make sure that you have travel insurance in place before cruising.
-Here are my recommendations: USA.
-UK.
+Here are my recommendations: USA, UK.

 What is Hemodialysis?